 Farm.
 A farm includes livestock (including feed yards for fattening cattle), dairy, fish, poultry, fruit, fur-bearing animals, truck farms, orchards, plantations, ranches, nurseries, ranges, and structures such as greenhouses used primarily for the raising of agricultural or horticultural commodities.
 A fish farm is an area where fish are grown or raised - not merely caught or harvested.
-You must operate the farm for profit.
+The farm must be operated for profit.
 The farm must be located in any of the 50 states or the District of Columbia.

 Farming purposes.
-You use fuel on a farm for farming purposes if you use it:
+As the owner, tenant, or operator, you use fuel on a farm for farming purposes if you use it: